Collaborative Document Editing with Multiple Users and AI Agents: Background and Related Work

 \subsection{Summary}

-In summary, prior research remains divided: It has either focused on collaborative writing among multiple people or on writing with AI, but not on the intersection.
-Existing AI writing tools are overall designed for individual users and do not explore the collaborative dynamics of writing with AI, as also concluded by \citet{Chen2025nonnativecollab} recently.
-To the best of our knowledge, this work is the first to investigate how multiple people work together with multiple shared AI agents within a shared document environment.
+Prior research has either focused on collaborative writing among multiple people or on writing with AI, but not on the intersection.
+Existing AI writing tools are overall designed for individual users and do not explore the collaborative dynamics of writing with AI, as also concluded by \citet{Chen2025nonnativecollab}.
+To the best of our knowledge, this work is the first to investigate how multiple people work together with multiple shared AI agents within a shared document environment. \cref{tab:design_elements} summarises our key design elements in comparison to related appearances.
+The next section describes our design in detail.